-The Gifted Coordinator will complete the following steps:
+The Teacher of the Gifted will complete the following steps:

-- Complete the Individual Program Description (Form I) and contract for cluster classrooms (Form J) for each eligible student as applicable. - Forms sent to parents - 1.
-Notification of Eligibility/Placement Consent (Form F) (all copies for parental signature and return back to school)
+- Complete the Individual Program Description (Form Y) for each eligible student. - Forms sent to parents - 1.
+Notification of Eligibility/Placement Consent (Form P) (all copies for parental signature and return back to school)